alison-love/12-NoSQL-challenge/README.md

 Results are counted, displayed, and converted to Pandas DataFrames for further examination.
 Sorting, grouping, and aggregation are employed to derive meaningful insights.

-Conclusion

-This project demonstrates a comprehensive application of NoSQL databases (MongoDB) for data analysis, combined with Python scripting (PyMongo and Pandas) to extract, process, and present data-driven insights.
-The findings from this project will guide "Eat Safe, Love" in highlighting establishments based on their food hygiene ratings.